 We're working with Skills Active Industry Training Organisation (ITO) to deliver a new health and safety qualification for the sport and recreation sector.
 The NZ Certificate in Workplace Health and Safety will be a Level 4 qualification of approximately 60 credits.
 The qualification will be suitable for people responsible for managing health and safety in our sector.
 The programme will probably be delivered through a blended learning approach including online and on-the-job learning and assessment.
 Individuals can register their interest in joining the programme via our online learning platform: SportTutor If you don't have a User ID you will need to sign up as a learner on the platform before you can register your interest.

-Over the next few months we will be updating our resources and making them available on our website and via our Partner Update.
-In the interim, feel free to ask questions in our NZ Sport and Rec sector discussion group on LinkedIn.
+Over the next few months, we will be updating our resources and making them available on our website and via our Partner Update.